top of page

 Affordable Hotels and Guesthouses

-Salema has many cheap accommodations, such as cheap guest houses, boutiques, hotels, and other accommodations.
+Salema offers a variety of affordable accommodations, including budget guesthouses, boutique hotels, and other budget-friendly options.
 Most of these are within walking distance from the beach; this ensures that besides the accommodation being cheap and affordable, they have a traditional Portuguese look.

 Salema Accommodation